mikaelOnGit/numeral-system-converter/README.md

    python convert_numsys.py dec bin 17223
    ```

-   This command executes the python script with the positional arguments for decimal to binary conversion the last positional argument must be a number of the given input type (In this case decimal).
+   This command executes the python script with the positional arguments for decimal to binary conversion.
+Note: The last positional argument must be a number of the given input type (In this case decimal).

    > Argument 1 -> input "dec" (decimal)